Intervals

 Area targets are assumed to exist within a single time zone so that there is only one local time offset from GMT.
 The local apparent time is computed based on the location of the centroid.

 • Intervals, Local, and GMT constraints - Intervals are defined relative to a clock colocated with the object holding the constraint.
-These intervals will be shifted by the light time delay associated with a given access computation if the intervals for access are computed relative to a clock located with the other object.
-For example: If you specify intervals for a Mars-based facility and then compute access from an Earth-based facility to the Mars-based facility, the Mars-based intervals will be shifted by the light time delay so that the signal will arrive at Mars during the desired intervals.
+These intervals will be shifted by the light-time delay associated with a given access computation if the intervals for access are computed relative to a clock located with the other object.
+For example, if you specify intervals for a Mars-based facility and then compute access from an Earth-based facility to the Mars-based facility, the Mars-based intervals will be shifted by the light-time delay so that the signal will arrive at Mars during the desired intervals.
 This may appear to be confusing since, in this case, the interval reported by the access computation will be transmission times from the Earth-based facility.

 • Linking Transmitter/Receiver and Linked Antenna - GMT, Duration, and Intervals constraints are enabled on both the linking (transmitter/receiver) object and the linked (antenna) object.
 When these constraints are active on the linking and linked objects, the two resulting access intervals are combined by interval AND operation to get the final access interval result.